isaacjeon/portfolio/README.md

 These results suggest that dimensionality reduction and clustering methods can support not just spam detection, but also tasks such as topic discovery, pattern identification, content grouping visualization, and outlier detection.

 Links: <a href="https://github.com/isaacjeon/spam_detection" target="_blank">Github repository</a>, <a href="https://nbviewer.org/github/isaacjeon/spam_detection/blob/main/sms-spam-detection.ipynb" target="_blank">Jupyter Notebook</a><br>

-***

-### News Classification

-This project builds models to classify BBC news articles into their correct categories using natural language processing techniques.
-The text data was processed using **TF-IDF vectorization**, and two models were trained: **Non-negative Matrix Factorization (NMF)** for topic modeling and a **Linear Support Vector Classifier (SVC)** for supervised classification.
-The LinearSVC model achieved an accuracy of 98.1%, outperforming the NMF model at 97.0%.
-This level of performance suggests that the model could be effectively applied to automate the classification of text data for tasks such as content organization, filtering, or topic-based recommendation systems.

-Links: <a href="https://github.com/isaacjeon/news_classification" target="_blank">Github repository</a>, <a href="https://nbviewer.org/github/isaacjeon/news_classification/blob/main/bbc-news-classification-nmf-and-linearsvc.ipynb" target="_blank">Jupyter Notebook</a><br>

 ## Tableau Dashboards